nplan/simple_serial_python/README.md

 * Arduino / C++
 * Python

-This is a repository for the python version.
+This is a repository for the Python version.
 Find Arduino / C++ version at: https://github.com/nplan/simple_serial_arduino

 The library supports simple and efficient transfer of data types: